lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 A CMS implementation that supports a composite KEM algorithm MUST support at least the following underlying components:

-For the key-derivation function, an implementation MUST support `id-alg-hkdf-with-sha3-256` {{I-D.ietf-lamps-cms-sha3-hash}}.
+When a particular Composite KEM OID is supported, an implementation MUST support the corresponding KDF algorithm identifier in {{tab-cms-kdf-wrap}}.

 For key-wrapping, an implementation MUST support the AES-Wrap-128 [RFC3394] key-encryption algorithm.